marregui/quest/README.md

-# mygupsql
+# quest

-Pronounced **"/my-goop-see-ku-el/"**, is a desktop user interface to common `postgress wire protocol`-compatible databases such as:
+Quest is a desktop user interface to common
+`postgress wire protocol`-compatible databases such as:

 - [**QuestDB**](https://github.com/questdb/questdb)